 Short Welcome Messages from Team Leader/Member

 21. Hey, it’s great to have you as part of our team.
-You’re talented, and we are elated to have a creative and highly driven individual.
+You’re talented, and we are elated to have a creative and highly driven individual join us.
 Here’s to a successful journey as we aim higher and higher.

 22. Hats off to the recruitment team for selecting such a talented and intelligent human being to join us.
 We can’t wait to exchange insights and creative ideas, and we know you’ll prove to be a great asset to the team and company as a whole.